aprianimmanuel/recipe-app-api/README.md

 3. Search for recipes using the provided endpoints.
 4. Refer to the API documentation for more details on how to use the endpoints.

-## Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow the guidelines outlined in the CONTRIBUTING.md file.

-## License

-This project is licensed under the [Insert license here].
-See the LICENSE.md file for more details.

 ## Contact

 If you have any questions or suggestions, please feel free to contact us at immanuelaprian@gmail.com